Summer Institute Courses

 The courses listed below are offered in different formats, and you can get a sense of the instructional delivery method by looking at the last two digits of the course number.

 - Course numbers ending in .89 will be offered asynchronously online.
 Please note that Introduction to Online Learning is a prerequisite for all .89 courses.

 - Course numbers ending in .79 will be taught synchronously online over Zoom.

 - Course numbers ending in .11 and .61 will be taught onsite in Baltimore.

 - Course numbers ending in .49 are the synchronous virtual sections of courses that will be taught onsite in Baltimore (students registering for a .49 section will be participating virtually, while students registering for the .11 or .61 section of the same course will be participating onsite).

 For the safety of the entire Bloomberg School community, all individuals who take courses onsite during the Summer Institutes must adhere to the same stringent health protocols that Bloomberg School graduate degree students are required to follow.
 You may view the Johns Hopkins University COVID-19 protocols in full here: https://covidinfo.jhu.edu/

 Special Considerations for ONSITE Bloomberg School Summer Institute Courses:

 Since students attending onsite courses will need to comply with JHU COVID-19 protocols, we want to give them adequate time to prepare.
 For this reason, registration for all onsite courses will close two weeks before the first onsite class in that particular course.
 Similarly, it will not be possible for students to “add” onsite courses during add/drop period.

-Specific directions will be forthcoming about how these coronavirus protocols apply to you and what information you will be required to provide --and when and how to provide it.
+View specific instructions about how these coronavirus protocols apply to you, what information you will be required to provide, and when and how to provide it.